Observing, Recording, and Assessing Children's Development

 Course formats

-This course is offered in both our coursebook (with online component) and our fully online format.
+This course is offered in both our coursebook (with required online component/testing) and our fully online format.
 The online format of this course includes audio narration in most course sections.
 Click here to learn more about Care Courses' training formats.

 Acceptance information